ma-sharifi/Battleship/README.md

 AuthenticationFilter filter, extract the player id and add it to the request;
 If a user does not provide an authorization header he will get the following error.
 * Note: for test:
->username is player1 or player2 ,and password is password
+>username is player1 or player2, and password is password

 ```json
 {